Redline Racing: Porsche Carrera Cup GB

 The 2007 season was another big year for the team after securing the drive of 1992 British Touring Car champion Tim Harvey from rivals Motorbase Performance and Formula Renault UK race-winner James Sutton to join Pro-Am vice champion Nigel Rice and Maxi Jazz, the team managed to secure the double by winning the Teams' championship and Sutton winning the drivers' crown.
 The Pro-Am championship was dominated by Nigel Rice, who won 14 Pro-Am race wins and 17 podiums out of a possible 20.
-The feet was repeated in 2008 with Harvey taking the drivers championship after five wins over the season.
+The feat was repeated in 2008 with Harvey taking the drivers championship after five wins over the season.

 A lull in 2009 where Sutton missed out on championship glory by four points after missing the opening round of the championship, spurred the team on to dominate 2010, 2011 and 2012 championships, winning both drivers' and teams' title each time.

 For the 2013 campaign, Redline brought in 2010 FIA Formula Two Championship champion Dean Stoneman to lead the team.
 Stoneman, who is making his racing return after being diagnosed with testicular cancer in 2011, is currently third in the championship at the half way point of the season with three wins to his name.